 But if you don’t mind the price hike or the influx of other travellers, the weather is perfect for outdoor activities and the visibility for scuba diving is at its best!

-The best thing about travelling to Bali on a budget?
+The best thing about travelling to Bali?
 What you usually spend on hostels in other countries can get you a room in a 3-star hotel or even a private villa!